lohjine/opencaptcha/README.md

 # Ensure that ffmpeg is added to PATH

 # Place suitable animal/background audio files in challenges/7/audio
+# A small set of video files obtained from Pexels are provided
-# A small set of audio files obtained from Zapsplat and Soundbible are provided.
+# A small set of audio files obtained from Zapsplat and  are provided.

+# Pre-process challenge 7 videos/audio
+python scripts/preprocess_challenge_7.py
+python scripts/preprocess_audio_challenge_7.py

 # Place videos in challenges/7/videos
 # Allow server.py to be executed and wait for it to generate challenge 7 images, before running flask_core.py